ArnaudHemmerle/JupyFluo/README.md

 w = widgets.interact(expmt.display_peaks,spectrum_index=widgets.IntText(value=0, step=1, description='Spectrum:'))
 ```

 2. Modify the table to add/remove peaks and fit their position or not.
-You can also leave a peak in the list and do not include it in the analysis by writting no in the column '#Fit Peak?'.
+You can also leave a peak in the list and do not include it in the analysis by writting 'no' in the column '#Fit Peak?'.

 **Validate the sheet** by clicking outside it and **running the cell** expmt.extract_elems().

-3. You can also directly edit the Excel file in the folder with you file name.
+3. You can also directly edit the Excel file in the folder with your file name.

 ### Fit the spectrums
 When you are done with the peak definition, run the cell: